molinsp/smash-cmu/Simulations/BridgeForming/readme.txt

 The current simulation attemps to create a line-bridge (which may not be the optimal way of creating a bridge) that minimizes the distances that the drones have to move, in order to reduce the amount of battery they spend to do this.
+One of its assumptions is that there are going to be enough drones to create a bridge.

+The method it uses is brute force, calculating all distances from all drones to all locations, sorting them, and using the smaller distances to chose which drone to send to each location.
+The complexity should O(n*m), where n is the number of drones, and m the number of drones needed for the bridge, so it can be O(n^2) in the worst case.

 Main simulation parameters:
  - numberOfDrones: the number of drones in the simulation